 Was It Worth It?

 Sure it was!
-Before I departure I was hesitating whether I have time for this, but it was a great decision to go.
-One of the main points of traveling is to start missing your home again.
+Before I departed I was hesitating about whether I have time for this, but it was a great decision to go.
+One of the main points of travelling is to start missing your home again.
 Plus, I got some beats just as I wanted to.
 Plus, I talked to lots of people whose lifestyle is very different from mine.
 Plus, I scored one life.
 Not bad for two days of travel and at a budget of 200 Euro door to door.
-It was a better-sweet experience but I definitely have more material for my new book right now.
+It was a bitter-sweet experience but I definitely have more material for my new book right now.
 Highly recommended to say “no” to the pandemic once in a while!

 Please cite as:

 Bielczyk, N. (2021, December 7th).
 Natalia Wants To Dance.
 Retrieved from: https://nataliabielczyk.com/natalia-wants-to-dance/